Project group: Vegetable growing 2

 The aim of the GROUND2LIVE project is to improve soil quality, promote biodiversity and make agriculture more resilient to climate change by integrating cover crops in the form of undersown or catch crops and ploughless tillage in vegetable cultivation systems.

-GROUND2LIVE uses a living lab approach in which farmers, advisors and scientists from seven European countries work together in a practical collaboration to develop solutions for integrating cover crops into agricultural systems.
+GROUND2LIVE pursues a “living lab” approach in which farmers, advisors and scientists from seven European countries work together in a practical collaboration to develop solutions for integrating cover crops into agricultural systems.
 By promoting sustainable solutions and active exchange between farmers and researchers, GROUND2LIVE aims to contribute to climate-resilient production systems in the long term and thus support the transformation of European agriculture.

 Role of the PFN in the project